 Passkey Authentication

-Passkey authentication is a passwordless authentication mechanism that leverages device-based credentials for a more secure and user-friendly experience.
-This guide covers how to enable and use passkey authentication for signup and login in AuthAction.
+Passkey authentication uses device-bound credentials to provide passwordless sign-in.
+This guide explains how to enable and configure passkey authentication for signup and login in AuthAction.

 Enabling Passkey Authentication